kubauth/kubauth-doc/docs/30-user-guide/150-users-groups.md

 groupbinding.kubauth.kubotal.io/jim-dev created
 ```

-Now, login with the `jim` account:
+Now, log in with the `jim` account:

 ``` { .bash .copy }
 kc token --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public -d
 ```

-When looking at the decoded JWT token, you should now find a `groups` claim:
+When inspecting the decoded JWT token, you should now find a `groups` claim:

 ```bash
 .....